Learn how to measure windows with this handy chart:

 With the opening cut to the proper specifications you’ll have to build a frame for the window to sit in.
 You’ll have to put in a header as well as cripple studs above the rough opening for your window, and you’ll also have to put in one or more cripple studs underneath the rough opening.
 This helps transfer the weight of your home down through the studs rather than through the window.
 It’s vital that you get a header and the cripple studs in place before trying to install a window in the rough opening, without these, you could put pressure on the window and cause it to warp and possibly break.

 Leave It Up to the Pros

 While you can attempt to install replacement windows on your own, there are a lot of things that can potentially go wrong.
 If you aren’t sure about any of the steps, or you don’t have much construction experience, it’s a good idea to leave the work up to a professional.
+It can be difficult learning how to measure windows and install properly.
 Letting a pro handle the work will give you peace of mind and you’ll know that your windows are going to function properly for a long time after the initial installation.
 Sure you’ll spend more money, but you’ll save time in the process and you should also benefit from a window warranty when a licensed professional handles the installation.